I am an incoming MS student registering for my first semester. What should I do to start planning my program?

 You need to complete the following steps:

-Fill out a SEAS graduation form and return it .
-Forms are tailored to each track:
+Fill out a degree progress checklist and return it to .

 When do I need to complete graduation paperwork by?